dev-human/dev-human/source/_posts/2014-05-08-everything-is-the-job.md

 #### So who benefits from what job?

 The "working" partner receives a paycheck.
-The the bills get paid.
+The bills get paid.
 Maybe a holiday or two.. allowances, education for the brats, gasoline money, breakfast cereal, stamps.
 Savings perhaps.
 And maybe, if there's anything left, some spending on a hobby
 (like that full size Boeing cockpit in the garage used for hours of flight simulatoring... or a massive collection of shoes).

 > The working partner makes the money, so in a traditional mindset that's "their money".